CommandMC/HeroicWiki/Home.md

 Heroic Games Launcher, or simply "Heroic", is a native GUI alternative to the Epic Games Launcher (EGL) for Linux, Windows and MacOS.
 It is open source under GPLv3 and is maintained by a community of developers that work **for free on their free time**.

-Currently, Heroic support Epic games (through Legendary, a CLI tool that deals with authentication, downloading, and launching Epic games) and GOG games (through GOGdl, a CLI tool that deals with authentication, downloading, and launching GOG games).
+Currently, Heroic supports Epic games (through Legendary, a CLI tool that deals with authentication, downloading, and launching Epic Games) and GOG games (through GOGdl, a CLI tool that deals with authentication, downloading, and launching GOG games).

 Support to add your own games (think Steam's "Add Non-Steam Game" feature) is also available.